 What to Consider When Using Hydrogen Peroxide

-Although helpful, hydrogen peroxide also poses some risks.
+Although helpful, hydrogen peroxide for cannabis also poses some risks.
 Knowledge of it can help you safely and effectively use the chemical to troubleshoot cannabis problems.

 1. May Damage Soil Microbial Life in the Long Run